cisco-open/cisco-catalyst-wan-sdk/README.md

 Cisco Catalyst WAN SDK is a package for creating simple and parallel automatic requests via official Manager API.
 It is intended to serve as a multiple session handler (provider, provider as a tenant, tenant).
 The library is not dependent on environment which is being run in, you just need a connection to any Manager.

+## Important Notice: Early Beta Release

+Welcome to the Cisco Catalyst WAN SDK!

+We are thrilled to announce that Cisco Catalyst WAN SDK is now available in early beta.
+This is an exciting step forward in enabling developers to harness the full potential of Cisco's networking solutions.
+Please be aware that, as an early beta release, this version of the SDK is still undergoing significant development and testing.
+As such, it is provided "as is" and may contain bugs, errors, or other issues that could affect its performance.

+## Use at your own risk
+We encourage developers to explore and test the SDK's capabilities, but please exercise caution when using it in production environments.
+We are dedicated to improving the Cisco Catalyst WAN SDK and we value your input.
+Your feedback is crucial to us-it will guide us in refining and enhancing the SDK to better meet your needs.
+To report any issues, share your insights, or suggest improvements, please visit our Issues page on GitHub or reach out to us through the provided communication channels.

+Thank you for being a part of our development journey!

 ## Installation
 ```console
 pip install catalystwan